Romex Targets Ants in OKC: Effective Solutions

 Regional Climate Factors: Timing Your Treatment

-Ant behavior varies dramatically based on local weather patterns.
+Ant behavior varies based on local weather patterns.
 Texas A&M research shows that treatment timing can improve success rates by 300%.

 Texas Regions (DFW, Austin, San Antonio, Tyler)